bxparks/EpoxyDuino/README.md

 You can use EpoxyDuino to run continuous integration tests or validations on the [GitHub Actions](https://github.com/features/actions) infrastructure.
 The basic `ubuntu-18.04` docker image already contains the C++ compiler and `make` binary.
-You don't need to install the Arduion IDE or the Arduion CLI.
+You don't need to install the Arduino IDE or the Arduino CLI.
 You need:

 * EpoxyDuino,
 * your project that you want to test,